Huelife/text_file_replace_all/README.md

 # text_file_replace_all
-simple regular expression program that replaces all 'story' strings in 'got.txt' with 'fluffy'
+simple regular expression program that replaces all iterations of 'story' in 'got.txt' with 'fluffy'